IsaacSchemm/Pandacap/README.md

 # Pandacap

-A single-user art gallery, feed reader, and social media server, built using F# and C#.
+A single-user art gallery, feed reader, and ActivityPub server, built using F# and C#.

 On the home page:

 * Your avatar and username
+* Your ActivityPub handle
+* Your atproto handle, if any
 * Links to your attached accounts
-* Your ActivityPub handle
 * Links to users and feeds you follow
 * Up to 8 of your **image posts**
 * Up to 12 image posts from your **favorites**